-Tell some old jokes you love.
+Tell some jokes you love.
 The classic “Knock Knock” jokes or perhaps “Why Did the Chicken Cross the Road”?
 Find out who is the wittiest in your house!

 #83.
 Bake Cookies

-There’s nothing better than the smell of home cooking to greet you at the front door.
-Kids love cooking or baking.
+There’s nothing better than the smell of cookies wafting through the house.
+In my experience, kids love cooking or baking.
 Set their little hands to work with an easy recipe to follow or join in the fun too – here are Easy Cookie Recipes for Kids.

 #84.
 Learn to Juggle